mundisnetwork/docs/src/rattle-shake/terms.md

 compensatory arrangements for service providers by virtue of their participation in Rattle & Shake.
-Each participant is solely responsible for all foreign, federal, state and local taxes, interest and penalties associated with the participant’s eligibility to receive, receipt of and disposition of MDISs in connection with Rattle & Shake.
+Each participant is solely responsible for all foreign, federal, state and local taxes, interest and penalties associated with the participant’s eligibility to receive, receipt of and disposition of MUNDISs in connection with Rattle & Shake.

 (k) With respect to each participant, the Company will not withhold any amounts for payment of any federal, state, or local taxes unless applicable law requires us to do so.
 You expressly